jeanpierreb/Notes-on-JavaScript-The-Definitive-Guide/README.md

-# JavaScript-The-Definitive-Guide by David Flanagan
+## JavaScript The Definitive Guide by David Flanagan
 These are notes I took while studying this phenomenal book organized by chapter and section.
 I am following [How to Learn JavaScript Properly](http://javascriptissexy.com/how-to-learn-javascript-properly/).

 I use this as a quick reference and learning aid.
 Feel free to fork this repository.